New Zealand Covid-19 Update

 - Applicants are strongly encouraged to apply online for eligible visas as paper applications will take longer to process because of the reduced capacity of staff in onshore offices

-Visa condition changes for student visa holders working in essential sectors or the healthcare sector
+Visa condition changes for student visa holders working in supermarkets during Alert Level 3 or 4

 Wage Subsidy Scheme for businesses and workers including international students